Agencies Responsible for regulating drones in the Republic of Singapore

 Recreational pilots operating drones weighing between 1.5 and 7 kilograms must complete UA Basic Training.

-A permit is not required to fly a drone that weighs less than 7 kilograms (15 pounds) and is flown at the height of fewer than 200 feet.
+A permit is not required to fly a drone that weighs less than 7 kilograms (15 pounds) and is flown at a height of fewer than 200 feet.

 A permit is required if the drone weighs more than 7 kilograms (15 pounds) or is flown above 60 meters (200 feet).

-- Drones are permitted to be flown only during daylight hours.
+• Drones are permitted to be flown only during daylight hours.
 You may fly your unmanned aircraft (UA) at night if you can maintain a visual line of sight with your UA at all times.
-You will need to ensure enhanced lighting on your UA for greater visibility when flying at night.
+You must ensure enhanced lighting on your UA for greater visibility when flying at night.

 Drone Registration Requirements in Singapore?